MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 This section lists the issues that are related to configuration settings that are used by applications to connect to a database.

 - **Explicit SPN is missing** - This issue occurs if the SPN isn't configured or registered correctly.

-For more information, see ["Cannot generate SSPI context" error when using Windows authentication to connect SQL Server](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).
+  **Solution:** To resolve this issue, see ["Cannot generate SSPI context" error when using Windows authentication to connect SQL Server](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).

 - **Explicit misplaced SPN** - Refers to an SPN that was incorrectly associated with a particular service or account.

-For more information, [Explicit misplaced SPN](explicit-spn-is-misplaced.md).
+  **Solution:** To resolve this issue, see [Explicit misplaced SPN](explicit-spn-is-misplaced.md).

 - **Explicit SPN is duplicated** - This issue occurs if an SPN is duplicated because it's registered more than one time.

-For more information, see ["Cannot generate SSPI context" error when using Windows authentication to connect SQL Server](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).
+  **Solution:** To resolve this issue, see ["Cannot generate SSPI context" error when using Windows authentication to connect SQL Server](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).

 - **Incorrect server name in connection string** - This issue occurs if the specified server name is incorrect or can't be found.

-To resolve this issue, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).
+  **Solution:** To resolve this issue, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).

 - **Wrong database name in connection string** - This issue occurs if the database name that's provided for authentication is incorrect.

-Check whether the name is spelled correctly.
+  **Solution:** Check whether the name is spelled correctly.
 For more information, see [MSSQLSERVER_4064](/sql/relational-databases/errors-events/mssqlserver-4064-database-engine-error#fix-the-issue).

 - **Wrong explicit SPN account** - This issue might occur if the SPN is associated with the wrong account in AD DS.

-To resolve this issue, see [Cannot generate SSPI context error](cannot-generate-sspi-context-error.md).
+  **Solution:** To resolve this issue, see [Cannot generate SSPI context error](cannot-generate-sspi-context-error.md).

 </details>